Sugar Syrup Recipe For Beekeepers

 Posted on March 9, 2016.

 We’re often asked why beekeepers need to supplement feed their bees with sugar syrup.
 They eat honey, right?
 Feeding your bees helps nourish a newly established colony or lets an existing colony make it through a tough winter when honey stores are running low.

 This completely depends on where you are located but in general liquid feed supplementation is necessary during periods when honey is running low in the hive such as in late winter or early spring.

-Extraction season: If harvesting honey during the fall season, supplemental feeding may necessary when there is a dearth of nectar.
-After extracting, we highly recommend to leave enough honey on your hive from the spring and summer flow to get your bees at least through late winter.
+Extraction season: If harvesting honey during the fall season, supplemental feeding may be necessary when there is a dearth of nectar.
+After extracting, we highly recommend leaving enough honey on your hive from the spring and summer flow to get your bees at least through late winter.
 This equates to approximately 2 honey-filled deep supers (9 5/8”) but can vary depending on how large your colony is.

 How to make Sugar Syrup

 Bees prefer liquid sugar water to sugar granules for feed because it is easier for them to process.
 With that being said, it all depends on the temperature.
 If it is consistently above 50 degrees the bees will take the sugar water.
-If it is below 50 degrees they will take the solid sugar (in the form of solid cane sugar, fondant and even candy
+If it is below 50 degrees they will take the solid sugar (in the form of solid cane sugar, fondant, and even candy.